-- 27.1 No speeches may be made after the mover has moved a proposal and explained the purpose of it until the motion has been seconded.

-- 27.2 When seconding a motion or amendment, a Member may reserve their speech until later in the debate.

-- 27.3 When a motion is under debate no other motion may be moved except :

-- a) to amend the motion;

-- b) to proceed to the next business;

-- c) that the question now be put;

-- d) that a Member be no longer heard;

-- e) that a Member leave the meeting;
+- 27.1 No speeches may be made after the mover has moved a proposal and explained the purpose of it until the motion has been seconded. - 27.2 When seconding a motion or amendment, a Member may reserve their speech until later in the debate. - 27.3 When a motion is under debate no other motion may be moved except : - a) to amend the motion; - b) to proceed to the next business (such a motion may only be moved by a Member who has not already participated in the debate); - c) that the question now be put (such a motion may only be moved by a Member who has not already participated in the debate); - d) that a Member be no longer heard; - e) that a Member leave the meeting;